solidboredom/constructive/tutorials/basic-tutorial.md

 tube(d=10,h=20,solid=true);
 ```

-creates a solid rod of d=10 in diameter and height of h=20, the solid=true argument is one of the ways to make the rod solid, skipping the inner hole, which would turn it into a proper tube;
+creates a solid rod of d=10 in diameter and height of h=20, the solid=true argument is oneof the ways to make the rod solid,skipping the inner hole, which would turn it into a proper tube;
 in vanilla Openscad syntax this would be cylinder(d=10,h=20);
 ![screen](./tutorial-images/tube3.png)